Spark boss Simon Moutter lays down the law on Huawei

 "Although we have yet to make decisions on our 5G technology partners, based on their track record with us, we see no reason why Huawei should not be among the vendors that we consider inviting into the process."

-Then the Spark boss laid it on the line for communications minister Kris Faafoi, saying, "We hope that our government would not preclude them from being considered without incontrovertible evidence their technology presents a security risk."
+The Spark boss then laid down the law for Communications Minister Kris Faafoi, saying, "We hope that our government would not preclude them from being considered without incontrovertible evidence their technology presents a security risk."

 Faafoi has said he will not rule out blocking Huawei, but his language has been far milder than Australian politicians.
 And GCSB Minister Andrew Little has said that New Zealand will make its own decision on the issue, independent of Australian thinking.